-The meta description is a ~160 character snippet, a tag in HTML, that summarizes a page’s content.
-Search engines show the meta description in search results mostly when the searched for phrase is contained in the description.
-Optimizing the meta description is a very important aspect of on-page SEO.
+The meta description is a snippet of up to about 155 characters – a tag in HTML – which summarizes a page’s content.
+Search engines show the meta description in search results mostly when the searched-for phrase is within the description, so optimizing the meta description is crucial for on-page SEO.

 What does a meta description do?

-The meta description is an HTML tag, which looks like this in the HTML:
+The meta description is an HTML tag, which looks like this in the HTML code for the page:

 <meta name="description" content="A page's description, usually one or two sentences."/>

-The function of a meta description for your page is simple: its main purpose is to get the visitor from Google to click your link.
-In other words, meta descriptions are there to generate clickthroughs from search engines.
+The purpose of a meta description for your page is simple: to get someone searching on Google to click your link.
+In other words, meta descriptions are there to generate click-throughs from search engines.

 Search engines say there is no direct ranking benefit from the meta description – they don’t use it in their ranking algorithm.
-There is an indirect benefit, though: Google uses click-through-rate (CTR) as a way of determining whether you’re a good result.
-If more people click your result then they’d expect based on your position, they move you up.
+But there is an indirect benefit: Google uses click-through-rate (CTR) as a way of working out whether you’re a good result.
+If more people click on your result, Google considers you to be a good result and will – based on your position – move you up the ranks.
 This is why optimizing the meta description is so important, as is optimizing your titles.

 Characteristics of a good meta description

-I think every article on meta descriptions will tell you some of these, but I combined all that made sense to me and came up with this list.
+Just about every article on meta descriptions will include some of these, but I have combined all characteristics that make sense to me here:

-Of course it should.
+Of course, it should.
 If you consider the meta description the invitation to the page, you can’t just make it “A mixed metaphor describing a non-existent, yet implicitly high level of qualification.”
-That’s a dull description.
-I’ll explain using some examples later.
+That’s a dull description and people won’t know what they’ll get.
+I’ll explain this further with some examples later on.

 “Hello, we have such and such new product, and you want it.
 Find out more!”
-This overlaps the active voice, but I wanted to emphasize it.
+This overlaps what I said about the active voice, but I wanted to emphasize it.
 It’s your sales text, where your product is the page that is linked, not the product on that page.
-Invitations like Learn more, Get it now, Try for free come to mind.
+Invitations like Learn more, Get it now, Try for free come in handy here.

-If you have a product for f.i. the tech-savvy, focussing on technical specs of the product could be a good idea.
-Manufacturer, SKU, price, things like that.
-If the visitor is specifically looking for that product, chances are you don’t have to convince him.
-Things like a price will trigger the click.
-Note that you could, of course, use rich snippets for this as well.
+For example, if you have a product for the tech-savvy, focusing on technical specs of the product could be a good idea – manufacturer, SKU, price, things like that.
+If the visitor is specifically looking for that product, chances are you won’t have to convince them, and the presence of information like the price will trigger the click.
+Note that you could, of course, try to get rich snippets for this as well.

 This is important.
-Google will find the meta descriptions that trick the visitor into clicking.
-It might even penalize the site that created the meta description.
-Next to that, it will probably increase bounce rate and is a bad idea just for that.
+Google will find out when meta descriptions trick visitors into clicking and might even penalize the sites that do this.
+But apart from that, misleading descriptions will probably increase the bounce rate.
+It’s a bad idea for that reason alone.
 You want the meta description to match the content on the page.

-If your meta description is a duplicate, the user experience in Google will be less.
-Although page titles might vary, all pages seem the same as all descriptions are equal.
-If you intentionally want/need/are enticed to create a duplicate meta description, you’d better leave the description empty and have Google pick a snippet from the page containing the keyword used in a search.
-Visit Google Webmaster Tools > HTML Improvements or use Screaming Frog SEO Spider to check for duplicate meta descriptions.
+If your meta description is the same as those for other pages, the user experience in Google will be hampered.
+Although page titles might vary, all pages will appear to be the same because all the descriptions are the same.
+If you intentionally want/need/are tempted to create a duplicate meta description, you’d be better off leaving the description blank.
+Google will pick a snippet from the page containing the keyword used in the query.

 Examples of a good meta description